JakeNLelis/TodoApp/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Todo App

+This is a simple todo application built with Next.js and Tailwind CSS.
+It allows users to add, mark as done, and delete todo items.
+The todo list is persisted in local storage so that it is saved even after the browser is closed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: